yjs0014/nuclear-high-altitude-electromagnetic-pulse-HEMP-/README.md

 # HEMP
-The data and code for the paper "EMPPIC: A PIC Code for Nuclear Electromagnetic Pulse" is uploaded.
+The data and code (in EMPPIC_DATA) for the paper "EMPPIC: A PIC Code for Nuclear Electromagnetic Pulse" is uploaded.